How to Mitigate Irrigation Wasteway Losses

 Two of the most common problems irrigation district operators deal with are unintended water loss down the wasteway and erosion of the wasteway.
 Many wasteways are routed through coulees and other natural waterways until they flow into the intended receiving body.
 These drainages were not necessarily “designed” to handle the amount of flow routed through them and may erode, causing downstream sedimentation problems and bank destabilization.
 The unintended water loss makes it difficult for irrigation systems to meet demand for water throughout the season.

 Solutions with Multiple Benefits

 Another option is to capture excess water by building a reservoir or holding pond within a wasteway.
-Once the water has been captured it can be pumped back to a canal, conveyed to a nearby field, or piped directly to a pivot.
-The Pondera County Canal and Reservoir Company (PCCRC) has successfully mitigated multiple wasteway situations using small reservoirs or holding ponds.
+Once the water has been captured, it can be pumped back to a canal, conveyed to a nearby field, or piped directly to a pivot.
+The Pondera County Canal and Reservoir Company (PCCRC) have successfully mitigated multiple wasteway situations using small reservoirs or holding ponds.
 Two examples of these are the K-7 Wasteway and the E-Wasteway reservoirs.

 - Rebuilding the earthen berm.

 - Increasing the reservoir’s storage capacity by increasing the elevation of the earthen dam.

 - Upgrading the outlet structures to include a principal spillway, an emergency spillway, a pumped turnout, and a turnout that directly piped water to an irrigator’s pivot.